 $ docker images $ docker ps -a

-As we can see there is old images and containers available, this verifies that we have successfully upgraded our system from previous version to the latest version 1.7.
+As we can see there are old images and containers available, this verifies that we have successfully upgraded our system from the previous version to the latest version 1.7.

 We have successfully installed and upgraded our system with the latest version of Docker.
 Its installation is pretty easy with the above tutorial.
-We can now deploy any docker image that we can find from the Docker Hub and create our own docker image and deploy them.
-In this tutorial, we installed docker 1.7 in different linux distributions like Ubuntu, Fedora, CentOS, RHEL, Debian and Arch Linux.
-The above tutorial includes method for the installation only in the distributions that are official supported.
+We can now deploy any Docker image that we can find from the Docker Hub and create our own docker image and deploy them.
+In this tutorial, we installed docker 1.7 in different linux distributions like Ubuntu, Fedora, CentOS, RHEL, Debian, and Arch Linux.
+The above tutorial includes method for the installation only in the distributions that are officially supported.
 It only supports 64-bit operating systems as it currently doesn't support 32-bit operating systems so, this article is only applicable for the 64-bit architecture of operating systems.
 If you have any questions, suggestions, feedback please write them in the comment box below so that we can improve or update our contents.
-Thank you !
+Thank you!
 Enjoy :-)